ctkelley/SIAMFANLEquations.jl/README.md

 ### Updates since 0.2.3

-- **0.3.0 is the current release.** It has Newton-GMRES (nsoli.jl) and GMRES (kl_gmres).
+- **0.3.1 is the current release.** It has Newton-GMRES (nsoli.jl) Pseudo Transient GMRES, and GMRES (kl_gmres).

-- 0.3.1 happens when the notebook is closer to finished.
-As of 3/16/21
+- 0.3.1 has this new stuff since 0.3.0
   - ptcsoli is working and covered by CI.
-A few examples are done.
-  - restarted GMRES is working and in CI; need a few more examples for the notebook/real book
+  - restarted GMRES is working and in CI.
-  - There's a lot of writing to be done before I can push 0.3.1
+  - Notebook in much better shape, print book -> notebook mostly done.

 - Small things
    - Default side for preconditer is now __"right"__.
 See section 3.1.3 for the story on this.